 Hall, so far, has been able to identify two of the three prisoners who arranged the piece, based on their prisoner numbers, with which they signed the manuscript.
 Both Polish political prisoners, they were Antoni Gargul, who was released from Auschwitz in 1943, and Maksymilian Piłat, who was transferred to Sachsenhausen in 1944.
 He played in the Baltic Philharmonic in Gdańsk after the war.

-The Contemporary Directions Ensemble will perform the work at a free concert that will be livestreamed at 8 p.m.
+The Contemporary Directions Ensemble performed the work at a free concert that was livestreamed at 8 p.m.
 Friday, Nov.
 30, in Hankinson Hall at the E.V.
-Moore Building, 1100 Baits Drive, on U-M’s North Campus.
+Moore Building on U-M’s North Campus.